Max-7777/double-decryptable-ciphers/README.md

 # double-decryptable-ciphers
 Program that looks for English words that decrypt/encrypt to other English words.
 Open in an IDE.
+Run Main.java.

 ![](caesar.jpg)